 Like a lot of people, he and his family all had cell phones.
 For years, they all had different phones.
-Mike and his 13-year-old son Mike, Jr. had Samsung phones, his wife Trish and 15-year-old daughter Haley both had an iPhone.
-For years, they had been on a family plan, so to save money and not pay the exorbitant prices that individual cell phone plans can have.
+Mike and his 13-year-old son Mike, Jr. had Samsung phones, and his wife Trish and 15-year-old daughter Haley both had an iPhone.
+For years, they had been on a family plan to save money and not pay the exorbitant prices that individual cell phone plans cost.

 “I like the family plan,” said Mike when interviewed.
 “It’s fine for all of us.”

 The Stephensons were all heavy phone users.
 Mike used his primarily for work and to catch up on his fantasy sports.
-Trish used hers for everything (calendar events, Pinterest, Instagram, Facebook, etc.).
+Trish used hers for everything (calendar events, social media, etc.).
 Both kids used their phones for all of their entertainment and online socializing.
 Mike Jr. had the oldest and cheapest device, and Haley had her mom’s older iPhone 6.
-Trish had the iPhone 6s.
+Trish had an iPhone 6s.
 Mike couldn’t have cared less about his phone.
 After all, his Android device worked fine for what he needed.
 However, his entire family was itching to get the new iPhone 7, which had come out just a few months prior.

 Mike, being the typical frugal father, had been adamant about them all keeping the phones they had.
 He’d read how the new iPhone 7 was fantastic, but that if you already had the iPhone 6S, there wasn’t much of a need to upgrade.
 Suffice it to say, they were all disappointed when he told them that they didn’t need a new iPhone.